 Walking and jogging can be great for the body and the mind.
 Getting our into the open spaces and fresh air has a lot of pluses. however if you would like more strength in your arms and your chest and would like to improve the muscle dexterity in your overall body, then you may want to visit and do a more specific based exercise at a gym.

 The meaning of Relapse is (A backwards step or worsening condition-a setback)

-People who go into maintenance and have changed a bad behaviour have one or more relapses along the way.
-This is sometimes typical of how people use behaviour change.
+People who go into maintenance and have changed a bad behavior have one or more relapses along the way.
+This is sometimes typical of how people use behavior change.
 It can be a dangerous step backwards for some people (ie users of drugs can relapse and find themselves back in the same old arena) but for others it can be short lived.

 It is not favourable to relapse.It is important to recognisable within a change process that relapse comes with pitfalls.
 Some of these can be:

 A strong desire to go back to old habits

 A need to be more compulsive than before

 A lack of Caring

 Self Esteem issues (feeling no good about yourself)